richydat/Diabetes_predictor/README.md

 # Diabetes_predictor
-The popular diabetes data prediction competition by Kaggle predicting if an individual is at risk of diabetes
+The popular diabetes data prediction competition by Kaggle predicting if an individual is at risk of diabetes ---> codes